• Menu

 How to Get to Cypress Mountain

-Any Vancouverite will brag to you that you can leave downtown Vancouver and be skiing in 45 minutes.
+Any Vancouverite will brag that you can leave downtown Vancouver and be skiing in 45 minutes.

-But you’re going to need to dodge a lot of traffic on the Lions Gate Bridge to make that happen.
+But you’ll need to dodge a lot of traffic on the Lions Gate Bridge to make that happen.

 Getting to Cypress Mountain with Public Transit

 Taking Vancouver public transit?
-Unfortunately, there are no conventional public transport methods to get to Cypress Mountain.
+Unfortunately, no conventional public transport methods exist to get to Cypress Mountain.

 The shuttle is taken from Lonsdale Quay Market.